 This award recognizes the author or authors of a paper published in a refereed journal, monograph, or book that includes analysis of data from one or more IEA studies.

 The award, established in 2005 as a memorial to the late Dr Richard M. Wolf, takes the form of a certificate and a prize of €500.

 The awards are available annually.
 However, in any given year, the IEA Awards Committee may decide not to make one or both of the awards.

-The deadline for applications is 31 March of each year.
+The deadline for applications is 31 March of each year and should be submitted via email to firstname.lastname@example.org.
 Candidates receive feedback within six months of the closing date, and the winners may be asked to present their research at the IEA General Assembly meeting of the same year.

 Research questions may include, but are not restricted to, the following:

 - Within-country studies of the background factors behind educational attitudes or achievement;